 Visual Filters

-Visual Filters can be used to hide or dim parts of the diagram so that other parts can be emphasized.
+Visual Filters can be used to hide or gray-out parts of the diagram so that other parts can be emphasized.
 This is particularly useful when presenting a Business Process diagram to a team in a meeting or demonstration.
-Context Filtering is easy to setup and will emphasize the currently selected diagram element and its directly connected elements.
+Context Filtering is easy to set up and will emphasize the currently selected diagram element and its directly connected elements.

 Learn More: Visual Filters

 Reviews

-Enterprise Architect has a flexible review facility called a Team Review, which allows any type of review to be conducted including: inspections, formal and informal walk-throughs, single issue reviews, desk checks and pass-arounds.
-One of the powerful aspects of the Team Review facility is that it is right in the model, and elements - such as the work product being reviewed or related artifacts - can be attached to the review and reviewers and others can open them from the review window.
+Enterprise Architect has a flexible review facility called a Team Library, which allows any type of review to be conducted, including inspections, formal and informal walk-throughs, single issue reviews, desk checks and pass-arounds.
+One of the powerful aspects of the Team Library facility is that it is right in the model, and elements - such as the work product being reviewed or related artifacts - can be attached to the review and reviewers and others can open them from the review window.
 Any amount of text can be added in a document editor, allowing reviews to be described and published.

-Team Review
+Team Library

-The Team Review facility is a powerful tool for assisting with a review.
-Creating and recording a team review directly in the model is useful as it allows a reviewer to include links which reference parts of the repository such as Requirements or Components.
-There is a word processor document available that can be used to describe aspects of the review and a template can be used to define the structure of the document.
-Any number of categories can be set up for the reviews and topics and documents can be added to these to form a hierarchy.
+The Team Library facility is a powerful tool for assisting with a review.
+Creating and recording a Team Library document directly in the model is useful as it allows a reviewer to include links that reference parts of the repository, such as Requirements or Components.
+There is a word processor document available that can be used to describe aspects of the review, and a template can be used to define the structure of the document.
+Any number of categories can be set up for the reviews, and topics and documents can be added to these to form a hierarchy.
 Resources such as XML files and Images can be added under the Category, Topic or Document.
-Model Links allow elements and diagrams to be dragged and dropped from the Project Browser creating links to these elements from the review.
+Model Links allow elements and diagrams to be dragged and dropped from the Browser window, creating links to these elements from the review.

-Learn More: Team Review
+Learn More: Team Library

 Calendar

-The Calendar provides a way to record and present important temporal information such as events and meetings in calendar format.
-Reviews can be entered into the Calendar and setup as recurring if needed.
-Event subtypes can be configured to add Review as a Meeting Type.
+The Calendar provides a way to record and present important temporal information, such as events and meetings, in calendar format.
+Reviews can be entered into the Calendar and set up as recurring if needed.
+Event subtypes can be configured to add 'Review' as a Meeting Type.

 Learn More: Calendar

 Model Mail

 Model Mail can be used to notify and remind people of a Review and to notify them after the review about outcomes and decisions and required actions.
 Links to model elements and diagrams, matrices, team reviews and a variety of other items can be added.

 Learn More: Model Mail

 Risk Analysis and Management

-Enterprise Architect supports the modeling of risks at the project or the element level.
-A project manager or senior analyst will typically define risks at the project level, whereas a business analyst, while they might assist with project risks, would typically record risks at the level of requirements and modular units of the system such as components.
+Enterprise Architect supports modeling risks at the project or the element level.
+A Project Manager or Senior Analyst will typically define risks at the project level, whereas a Business Analyst - while they might assist with project risks - would typically record risks at the level of Requirements and modular units of the system such as Components.